selkurdy/HorizonMachineLearning/seiswellattrib.md

 The window length should be calculated in accordance with the expected reservoir thickness.

-Once he attributes are generated then each one is exported to a flat ASCII fiel with x y and value columns.
+Once the attributes are generated then each one is exported to a flat ASCII fiel with x y and value columns.
 The file can have header lines and/or more columns.
 The assumption is that all exported attributes will have the same dimensions.

 Generate a text file with the list of the exported attributes making sure that the first file is the two way time (or depth) of that horizon.
 This is needed to be able to import back the results of *__seiswellattrib.py__* into Petrel.